Pakz001/Godot-Examples/README.md

 # Godot-Examples
 Hoping to fill this repo up with hundreds of projects.

+I started experimenting with creating notes as pdf files.
+I'm currently placing these in the getting started/pdf folder.
+Maybe I can try to make them look like books.
+I wil try to use a lot of images.

 QUICKSTART:
 To start coding in Godot.
 Start a new project.
 Add a Node2D to the scene.
 Add a script.
 Press compile and select the scene as that script you saved.
 You can now code using the script.